wfpidn/SPI/docs/update.md

 So far, updating the SPI process is easy if I used CHIRPS in GeoTIFF format.
 Below are some reason:

-- Downloading new CHIRPS data in [netCDF](https://data.chc.ucsb.edu/products/CHIRPS-2.0/global_monthly/netcdf/) is painful, because we I to download whole package data (6.4 GB and start from Jan 1981 to date) eventhough I only need the latest month.
+- Downloading new CHIRPS data in [netCDF](https://data.chc.ucsb.edu/products/CHIRPS-2.0/global_monthly/netcdf/) is painful, because I need to download whole package data (6.4 GB and start from Jan 1981 to date) eventhough I only need the latest month.

 - CHIRPS data in [GeoTIFF](https://data.chc.ucsb.edu/products/CHIRPS-2.0/global_monthly/tifs/) provides 1 month 1 GeoTIFF file, only take what you need!